Classicler/GodotAlgoExperiments/README.md

 # GodotAlgoExperiments
-A repository for the experimentation of Algorithms in the Godot game engine
+A project for the experimentation of Algorithms in the Godot game engine

 # Most Recent Released Version: 1.0-beta.0.0
 # No Stable Version has been Releaesed yet